New Brunswick: Who Should Immigrate to This Canadian Province and Why

 Forestry

 Given the amount of forest in the province, it's not surprising that the forest industry is the largest in New Brunswick.
 The most important segment of the industry is pulp and paper production.
 In some cities, especially in the north of the province, sawmills and pulp and paper mills are considered the main employers.
-But there are many jobs in related fields: furniture manufacturing, lumber, plywood, Christmas tree farming, etc.
+But there are many jobs in related fields: furniture manufacturing, lumber, plywood, Christmas tree growing, etc.

 Mining